adrashid/phri/README.md

-#  Verification of Physical Human-Robot Interaction using Interactive Theorem Proving
+# Formal Verification of Physical Human-Robot Interaction using Interactive Theorem Proving